programminghistorian/ph-submissions/lessons/geoparser-lesson.md

 # Introduction

 This is a lesson on how to use the [Edinburgh Geoparser](https://www.ltg.ed.ac.uk/software/geoparser/).
 The Geoparser allows you to process a piece of text and extract and geo-tag the locations contained within it, for example to be able to map them.
-It has been developed over a number of years by members of the [Edinburgh Language Technology Group](https://www.ltg.ed.ac.uk/), including Claire Grover, Richard Tobin, Kate Byrne and Beatrice Alex.
+It has been developed over a number of years by members of the [Edinburgh Language Technology Group](https://www.ltg.ed.ac.uk/), including Claire Grover, Richard Tobin, Kate Byrne and myself (Beatrice Alex).

-We optimised it for different domains as part of a series of research projects (e.g. Grover et al., 2010 and Alex et al., 2015).
-For example, we adapted it to perform fine-grained geo-referencing for literature set in Edinburgh ([Palimpsest](http://palimpsest.blogs.edina.ac.uk/)) presented in the [LitLong](http://litlong.org/) interface, to geo-reference volumes of the Survey of English Place Names ([DEEP](http://englishplacenames.cerch.kcl.ac.uk/), see Grover and Tobin, 2014) or to geo-reference large historical collections related to commodity trading in the 19th century British Empire ([Trading Consequences](http://tradingconsequences.blogs.edina.ac.uk/)).
-We also adapted the Geoparser to the ancient world for the [Google Ancient Places](https://googleancientplaces.wordpress.com/) project (e.g. see Isaksen et al., 2011), with its [GapVis](http://nrabinowitz.github.io/gapvis/)  interface, and for [Hestia Phase 2](http://hestia.open.ac.uk/hestia-phase-2/) which developed the interface further for use in undergraduate study of classical literature in translation.
-More recently, we used the Geoparser to geo-reference Twitter user profile locations (Alex et al, 2016).
-The Geoparser has also been applied in external research projects, including one of [Prof. Ian Gregory](http://www.lancaster.ac.uk/staff/gregoryi/)’s group at Lancaster University on geo-referencing 19th century newspapers.
 The Geoparser works best on running text, as it considers locations in context for disambiguation.
+For example, if you would like to get a sense of the place names mentioned in a piece of text, the Geoparser can be used to identify terms in a document that are likely to refer to place names.
+It will then provide its best guess as to where those places are.

-In December 2015, the Edinburgh Geoparser was released under the University of Edinburgh’s GPL license to be used by other researchers in the field of text mining as well as scholars in the humanities and social sciences who would like to geoparse text.
-More information on the Edinburgh Geoparser, its full documentation, our publications about it and how to download it can be found [here](https://www.ltg.ed.ac.uk/software/geoparser/).
+In December 2015, the Edinburgh Geoparser was released under the University of Edinburgh’s GPL license to be used by other researchers in the field of text mining as well as other scholars who are interested in geoparsing text.
+More information on its documentation, our publications about it and how to download it can be found [here](https://www.ltg.ed.ac.uk/software/geoparser/).

-The following lesson contains instructions on:
+The following lesson contains information on:

+* Prerequisites and terminology
 *	Downloading and setting up the Edinbugh Geoparser,
 *	Geoparsing a text file,
 *	Useful options for running the Geoparser,